harshvikal/Flipkart-Landing-Page-Clone/README.md

-# Flipkart-Landing-Page-Clone
+# Basic Flipkart Front Page Clone
-Basic HTML &amp; CSS is used
+- This is a Simple Flipkart Front Page Project Using HTML &amp; CSS